Raywnh/raywnh/README.md

 - ⚡ Fun fact: ...
 -->

-📕I am a Computer Engineering student @UBC with a passion for software engineering, game development, and computers in general.
+📕I am a Computer Engineering student @UBC with a passion for software engineering, game development.